Hachirō Arita: Biography

 Arita was an opponent of the Tripartite Pact, and continually pushed for better relations with the United States.
 However, with the increasing power and influence of the military in Japanese politics, he was repeatedly forced to make compromises.
+From 1938 to 1940, he and Konoe worked together to create the Greater East Asia Co-Prosperity Sphere, which deliberately outlined vague objectives for propaganda purposes.
+Arita emphasized on the economic aspects, at the behest of Yōsuke Matsuoka, whilst Konoe emphasized on pan-Asian unity.